 Most of the faculty in the Chemistry Department have on-going research projects and welcome student researchers.
 You can obtain chemistry credit for your research work through courses such as CH 297 and 298 for freshman and sophomores and also CH 490 and 491 for juniors and seniors .

 Research interests of faculty are listed below.
-For more details about a particular faculty member’s research projects check out faculty Web sites on the faculty-staff page.
+For more details about a particular faculty member’s research projects check out faculty web sites on the faculty listing page.

-Brandon Canfield - environmental/analytical chemistry, separation and analysis of plant secondary metabolites and their response as a function of environmental stressors
+Brandon Canfield—medicinal plant chemistry, environmental/analytical chemistry, separation and analysis of plant secondary metabolites and their response as a function of environmental stressors.

 Yu (Leo) Liu—organic chemistry, synthesis of nano-device based catalytic systems, new cooperative catalysts development and catalytic reaction mechanism studies.

 Don Marquardt—organic chemistry, synthesis of novel aromatic compounds such as fullerenes, free radical chemistry.

 Frankie McCormick—organic chemistry, synthesis of compounds with novel electronic properties and radical chemistry synthetic methods.